deanhamsft/Brinehaven/Current state of things (Sunday).md

 They saved a Dryad and now have a woodland ally
 The party now knows that there is a figure wearing an eye patch in communication with the Sheriff.
 The party stole all of the sheriff's money.
+Roll for discovery, could actually be a couple of days before he opens his safe.

-Roll for discovery The party has hints about the demonic cult.
+The party has hints about the demonic cult.